Zach-Shim/DSA/ADT's/Graphs/notes/2 - Graph Implementation.md

 ![[Pasted image 20241007100735.png|400]]
 ![[Pasted image 20241007100843.png|400]]
 ##### Vertex (Node) Data
-Our definition of an adjacency matrix so far has only been talking about edge values when it comes to storing values in the matrix.
+Our definition of an adjacency matrix so far has only been talking about edge values when it comes to storing unweighted vs. weighted values in a directed vs. undirected matrix.

 We have not mentioned the value, if any, a **_vertex_** would have.
 For example, what if node A holds some value?
+We can't store in the adjacency matrix, because it holds the edge values.

 If you need to associate values with vertices, you can use a separate 1-D array named **_values_** to represent the **_n_ vertex values**.
 The array is one-dimensional, and `values[i]` represents each value in vertex _i_.